Solanum lycopersicum 'Beefsteak'

 Overview

-Uses: Vegetable gardens, raised beds, containers, and fresh slicing tomatoes for salads and sandwiches.
+Uses: Vegetable gardens, raised beds, large containers, fresh slicing, summer harvest.

 Sun: Full Sun